mccreath/isitup-for-slack/docs/TUTORIAL.md

 Now we can take the values from `$response_array` and put together the message that we're going to send back to the user.
 Since there are a few possible responses from isitup.org, we'll use an `if` statement to see which response we got, then set up the message for that.

-The first thing we check is whether the
+The first thing we check is whether the script can reach isitup.org.
+We do that by checking whether the `$ch_response` came back with anything.

 ```php
 if($ch_response === FALSE){